gromacs/gromacs/docs/user-guide/mdp-options.rst

       significant part of the simulation time.
 The temperature for one or more groups of atoms (:mdp:`tc-grps`) is set with :mdp:`ref-t`, the inverse friction constant for each group is set with :mdp:`tau-t`.
-The parameter :mdp:`tcoupl` is ignored.
+The parameters :mdp:`tcoupl` and :mdp:`nsttcouple` are ignored.
 The random generator is initialized with :mdp:`ld-seed`.
 When used as a thermostat, an appropriate value for :mdp:`tau-t` is 2 ps, since this results in a friction that is lower than the internal friction of water, while it is high